freeletics/khonshu/docs/navigation/activities.md

 External SDKs and the framework often provide an `Activity` that is supposed to be used with `startActivityForResult`.
-AndroidX already introduced `ActivityResultContract` to simplify handling this and `ActivityNavigator` uses them to also enable starting them from outside the UI layer and receiving results there.
+AndroidX already introduced `ActivityResultContract` to simplify handling this and `ActivityNavigator` uses it to also enable starting Activities from outside the UI layer and receiving results there.

 To use the API `registerForActivityResult` needs to be called with an instance of the wanted